fenago/python-minicourses/MiniCourse_Weka/_Weka Machine Learning Mini-Course.md

 2. Load the data/diabetes.arff dataset.

-3. Click the “Classify” tab.
+3. Click the "Classify" tab.
 The ZeroR algorithm is chosen by default.

-4. Click the “Start” button.
+4. Click the "Start" button.

 This will run the ZeroR algorithm using 10-fold cross validation on your dataset.

 The ZeroR algorithm also called the Zero Rule is an algorithm that you can use to calculate a baseline of performance for all algorithms on your dataset.
-It is the “worst” result and any algorithm that shows a better performance has some skill on your problem.
+It is the "worst" result and any algorithm that shows a better performance has some skill on your problem.

 On a classification algorithm, the ZeroR algorithm will always predict